iphipps/eng-exercise/README.md

 1. Add a data/state manager for reducing duplicated code and being able to listen to events and update state.
 Maybe redux(?)
 2. Add a design system.
 3. Respect backend auth/roles.
-Currently, this has useful screens for public/private roles, e.g. edit and create ticket.
-But the experience should be more curated by role.
+Currently, this has useful screens for public/private roles, e.g. `/admin` vs `/[ticketId]` vs `/` .
+But the experience should be more curated and secured by role.
 4. More tests

 Infra stuff: